 Recently a client asked me how to copy and paste items into a CMS system without formatting problems, here is the answer.

 Often when you copy and paste content from various applications such as Microsoft Word and Google Docs, you also transfer unwanted formatting by copying.
-There may be a mismatch between the fonts and colors of your CMS system theme, which is a problem that is easily solved.
+There may be a mismatch with the fonts and colors of your CMS system theme, which is a problem that is easily solved.

-In this article, I will share how to easily copy and paste text into a CMS system without unwanted formatting and styles so let’s get started.
+In this article, I will share how to easily copy and paste the text into a CMS system without unwanted formatting and styles so let’s get started.

 Understanding copying and pasting in CMS systems

 To paste the text into the CMS system, you can right-click and select ‘Paste’ from the menu.
-Or use the keyboard shortcut Ctrl + V (Command + V on the Mac) to paste the copied text.
+Or use the keyboard shortcut Ctrl + V (Command + V on a Mac) to paste the copied text.

 When you copy text, the text formatting is copied with it.
 The problem is that sometimes you end up with formatting that you don’t want.